MicrosoftDocs/office-developer-client-docs.ru-RU/docs/access/desktop-database-reference/what-you-can-do-with-ado.md

 ---
-title: Что можно сделать с помощью ADO
+title: What You Can Do With ADO
 TOCTitle: What You Can Do With ADO ms:assetid: 98246cb0-aec6-6a77-c953-85895ad83a5d ms:mtpsurl: https://msdn.microsoft.com/library/JJ249681(v=office.15)